-If you're naturally suspicious, like me, the lack of documentation and real-life, third-party performance data on the flood of new lithium-ion batteries entering the market is concerning (for more on this, look out for our upcoming blog article about how we shopped for a battery to distribute with our Victron product line.)
+If you're naturally suspicious, like me, the lack of documentation and real-life, third-party performance data on the flood of new lithium-ion batteries entering the market is concerning.
+(For more on this, read Aaron's blog on how we shopped for a battery to distribute with our Victron product line.)

 Our desire is to recommend, with confidence, battery-inverter combinations that offer world-class performance.
 The two batteries outlined below represent, in our opinion, the best options on the market today:

 We've been selling Pylontech's US3000C and US5000(C) 48V rack-mount LiFePO4 batteries for the past three years, primarily for residential use, and have had zero warranty issues on over 800 batteries sold.
 Many of these batteries have been installed in less-than-ideal temperature and humidity scenarios, such as crawl spaces and seasonal cabins in locations that experience extreme changes in temperature.